-All this would, however, mean nothing if it weren’t for one other little detail: the man wrote some amazing songs.
-Guitar heroics aside, without the great songs to use that flash in, this wouldn’t be an album we’d be talking about all these years later.
-‘Foxey Lady,’ ‘Manic Depression,’ ‘The Wind Cries Mary,’ ‘Purple Haze,’ ‘I Don’t Live Today.’
-Simply incredible stuff, and that’s only half the album!
-The U.K. and U.S. versions differed somewhat.
-Because of the common practice in the U.K. of not including singles on an LP, the British version had ‘Can You See Me’ and the raw blues of ‘Red House’ in place of ‘Purple Haze’ and ‘The Wind Cries Mary,’ both of which were singles over there.
+All this would mean nothing if it weren’t for one other fact: The man wrote some amazing songs.
+Guitar heroics aside, without tunes, Are You Experienced wouldn’t be quite the classic it is today.
+“Foxey Lady,” “Manic Depression,” “The Wind Cries Mary,” “Purple Haze,” “I Don’t Live Today” — all incredible songs.
+The U.K. and U.S. versions differed a little.
+Because of the common practice in the U.K. of not including singles on an LP, the British version included “Can You See Me” and the raw blues of “Red House” in place of “Purple Haze” and “The Wind Cries Mary,” both overseas singles.

-As the “Summer of Love” was kicking into gear, the release of ‘Are You Experienced?’ preceded the Beatles‘ Sgt Pepper’s Lonely Hearts Club Band’ by nearly a month, which was a big time frame in 1967 terms.
+As the Summer of Love kicked into gear, the release of Are You Experienced preceded the Beatles‘ Sgt.
+Pepper’s Lonely Hearts Club Band by nearly a month, which was a big time frame in 1967 terms.
 New sounds and styles exploded at every turn.
-It’s hard to imagine the speed at which it all moved back then in this slow-paced music world we have in 2012, but back then, a month or two made all the difference.
-1967 was an incredible year for music.
+A month or two made all the difference in the world.